jewelsofthought/neshama/site/posts/freedom/week_2/gevurah.md

 **_Elohim_**, is the Name associated with judgement and severity, and so is associated with this _sefirah_.
 In Jewish tradition, the two most used names of G-d are **_Elohim_** and **_Adonai_** (written **YHVH**). **_Elohim_** is generally translated as “G-d”, though it meaning is more accurately "G-d of Hosts". **_Adonai_** is generally translated as “Lord” or “Eternal One”.
 **_Elohim_** is actually the plural form of the noun, yet it is almost always translated as if it were singular, and takes a singular verb and modifier.
 One way of explaining this is to understand **_Elohim_** as the One Being, **_Adonai_**, appearing to our awareness as the many. **_Elohim_** can be appreciated as the Presence of **_Adonai_** within each individual being, enabling us to experience the Immanent aspect of the Divine.
 This Presence is named **_Shechinah_**, which is also another name for **_Elohim_** in the ancient mystical text called the _Zohar_ or “Book of Splendour”. **_Shechinah_** is also the Presence of the Transcendent **_Adonai_** present in all living things, as well as the world itself!

-## Meditation for the Second Week at GEVURAH.
+## Meditation for the Second Week at GEVURAH

 <blockquote>
 <p dir="rtl">